matrix-org/matrix-spec/content/client-server-api/modules/third_party_invites.md

 All homeservers MUST verify the signature in the event's `content.third_party_invite.signed` object.

-The third party user will then need to verify their identity, which results in a call from the identity server to the homeserver that bound the third party identifier to a user.
-The homeserver then exchanges the `m.room.third_party_invite` event in the room for a complete `m.room.member` event for `membership: invite` for the user that has bound the third party identifier.
+The third-party user will then need to verify their identity, which results in a call from the identity server to the homeserver that bound the third-party identifier to a user.
+The homeserver then exchanges the `m.room.third_party_invite` event in the room for a complete `m.room.member` event for `membership: invite` for the user that has bound the third-party identifier.

 If a homeserver is joining a room for the first time because of an `m.room.third_party_invite`, the server which is already participating